White mayor, black wife: NYC shatters an image

 Another milestone is passing in America’s racial journey: The next mayor of New York City is a white man with a black wife.

-This simple fact is striking a deep chord in many people as de Blasio prepares to take office on Jan.
+De Blasio is preparing to take office on Jan.
 1, with McCray playing a major role in his administration.

-"It reflects the American values of embracing different races, ethnicities, religions.
-I think it's just a great symbol," said William Cohen, the former Maine senator and Secretary of Defense, who is married to a black woman.
+“It reflects the American values of embracing different races, ethnicities, religions.
+I think it’s just a great symbol,” said William Cohen, the former U.S. Secretary of Defense, who is married to a black woman.

-There have been black men in politics who have been married to white women, such as Supreme Court Justice Clarence Thomas or former Massachusetts Sen. Edward Brooke.
-And high-profile women such as South Carolina Gov. Nikki Haley, whose parents are from India, and Mia Love, the black mayor of Saratoga Springs, Utah, are married to white men.
+There have been black men in politics who have been married to white women, such as Supreme Court Justice Clarence Thomas.
+And high-profile women such as South Carolina Gov. Nikki Haley, whose parents are from India, are married to white men.